A neurosis is any symptomatic disturbance which results from a mental struggle (intrapsychic conflict).

 Caused by an unpleasant past experience - according to Sigmund Freud (1956-1939), a famous Austrian neurologist who founded the discipline of psychoanalysis, neurosis is an ineffectual coping strategy caused by emotions from past experience which overwhelm or interfere with current experience.
 He once gave, as an example, an overwhelming fear of dogs, which may have resulted from a dog-attack earlier in life.

 Conflict between two psychic events - Carl Gustav Jung (1875-1961) a Swiss psychiatrist, the founder of analytical psychology, believed that neurosis is the result of a conflict between two psychic contents; a conscious and unconscious content.

 Health professionals no longer use the terms neurosis or neuroticism

 As mentioned earlier, "neurosis" is not currently used by healthcare professionals.
 These days, neuroses-type references are placed under the areas of depressive disorders or anxiety.
 However, the term may still be used by some mental health professionals who still practice psychoanalysis.

 According to Medilexicon's medical dictionary, Neurosis is:

-3. A peculiar state of tension or irritability of the nervous system; any form of nervousness."
+- A peculiar state of tension or irritability of the nervous system; any form of nervousness.

 "The condition or psychological trait of being neurotic."

-In 1980, the American Psychiatric Association's Diagnostic and Statitstical Manual of Mental Disorders (third publication) removed the term neurosis.
+In 1980, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (third publication) removed the term neurosis.

 A personality disorder refers to a more severe personality pathology.
-A person with neurosis is still relatively well in touch with reality, has a consolidated identity, and still uses defense mechanisms like other "mentally healthy" people do.
+A person with neurosis is relatively well in touch with reality, has a solid sense of them self, and still uses defense mechanisms like other "mentally healthy" people do.